sarthakparashar/readme/Readme.md

 <p align="center">
   <samp>
-    I'm a DevOps⚙️ Engineer passionate about optimizing software development and deployment processes.
+    I'm a DevOps Engineer and Full Stack Developer passionate about optimizing software development and deployment processes.
 With extensive knowledge in cloud computing, containerization, and automation, I drive innovation and deliver high-quality results.
-I'm committed to continuous learning and always seeking new ways to enhance workflows and improve software delivery. 🤖
+I'm committed to continuous learning and always seeking new ways to enhance workflows and improve software delivery.
   </samp>
 </p>